 Now that your hard work is done, enjoy a slice!

 The pumpkin cake, chocolate ganache, and extremely light coffee buttercream, is indeed a unique flavor combination, but it’ll leave your taste buds happy.
 The pumpkin and spices will hit your taste buds first, followed by the ganache, and lastly, the coffee as you swallow.
 Okay, so maybe you didn’t need that much detail. ; )

-Happy October and Autumn everyone!
+Happy Autumn everyone!